vetlekise/python-project-template/docs/README.md

 This will start a local web server, and you can view your site at `http://127.0.0.1:8000`.
 The site will automatically reload when you save changes.

 ## Documentation Deployment to GitHub Pages
+The workflow in `.github/workflows/docs.yml` automatically builds and deploys your documentation website.

+> [!NOTE]
-The workflow in `.github/workflows/docs.yml` automatically builds and deploys your documentation website to GitHub Pages.
-To enable the workflow, add the file extension `.yml` to the file.
+> To enable the workflow, add the file extension `.yml` to the file.

 For this to work, you must perform a **one-time setup** in your repository settings:
 1. Navigate to your repository's **Settings** tab.